paulharter/ElectricSync/README.md

 ## Requirements

-Build your project with xcode as ElectricSQL uses Apple's SwiftData for persistence and xcode will pull in the libs and macros.
+Build your project with xcode as ElectricSync uses Apple's SwiftData for persistence and xcode will pull in the libs and macros.

 OS versions:
 - iOS 18.0+